greymd/egzact/README.md

 ### `eor`
 End of record (a.k.a, raw).
 Result of each line (record) is separated with new line `\n` in default.
-This option change the string for separating each record.
+This option changes the string for separating each record.

  * Default value is new line `\n`.
  * Format: `eor=STR`